Cornelii/TIL/HTML,CSS,bootstrap,etc/intro to Web& Bootstrap.md

 * http: hyper text transfer protocol

-* Making a web service is almost same as the making a server computer where program is working to deal with request and response.
+* Making a web service is almost the same as making a server computer where program is working to deal with request and response.

 * kind of Request
     1. Get
     2. Post
+    3. etc
 * Static Web.
-Unidirectional?! limited to client.
+Unidirectional?! limited from point of view of client.

 #### 1. IP, Domain, and URL
 * IP (Internet Protocol)